Machine Learning in health insurance without operational disruption. Myth or reality?

 About the event

 The 5th MENA Health Insurance Congress, gathered key healthcare decision makers and insurance experts from the region to highlight the efforts made to develop the health insurance market in the MENA region.
-The Congress covered the impact of healthtech and insurtech on insurance, use of AI & analytics and innovative healthcare solutions for success, cyber security and examining health insurance fraud detection in the Middle East and abuse in the health insurance, exploring the latest trends in the Saudi health insurance market, developments of compulsory health insurance in Oman, corporate and employee wellness, health insurance claims processing in the Middle East.
+The Congress covered the impact of healthtech and insurtech on insurance, use of AI & analytics and innovative healthcare solutions for success, cyber security and examining health insurance fraud detection in the Middle East and abuse in the health insurance, exploring the latest trends in the Saudi health insurance market, developments of compulsory health insurance in Oman, corporate and employee wellness, health insurance claims processing in the Middle East, health insurance claims process flow diagram Middle East, healthcare claims processing workflow Middle East, claim processing in insurance Middle East.

 Interested in exploring 3A model?